mohammadehsanii/Time_Series_Student_Performance/README.md

-Here's a detailed and professional `README.md` file based on your comprehensive project implementation:

----

 # 📊 Time Series Analysis & Forecasting on Open University Learning Data

 This project performs an extensive **big data pipeline and predictive time series modeling** on Open University learning data.
 It involves **data preprocessing with PySpark**, **visual exploration**, **feature engineering**, **stationarity testing**, and **forecasting using SARIMAX and LSTM** models.
 The aim is to analyze and predict student assessment scores over time based on multiple demographic and academic variables.